Satbir-Singh-42/Mobile-App/replit.md

 - ✓ Fixed navbar navigation to properly route to Profile page instead of Settings
 - ✓ Added ChatWidget component to all main pages with proper user context
 - ✓ Enhanced navigation consistency across all pages with Profile button functionality
+- ✓ Removed add task widget from planner page per user request (January 24, 2025)
+- ✓ Created comprehensive edit profile page with profile image upload support
+- ✓ Built learning progress page with empty state for future implementation
+- ✓ Implemented goals summary page with complete planner history and delete functionality
+- ✓ Created security settings page with 2FA, language preferences, and questionnaire options
+- ✓ Added help and feedback form page for user support and communication
+- ✓ Updated profile page navigation to route to all new dedicated pages

 ## Security Considerations
 - Client/server separation implemented